MaDiS: Taming Masked Diffusion Language Models for Sign Language Generation: Related Work

 \section{Related Work}

-\textbf{Sign Language Generation (SLG).} SLG aims to translate texts into sign language outputs represented in various forms, such as skeletons \cite{saunders2021mixed,tang2025discrete,arkushin2023ham2pose,xie2024g2p,tang2022gloss}, RGB videos \cite{wang2025signvip,saunders2022signing,signgen}, and 3D motions \cite{zuo2025soke,zuo2024simple,yin-etal-2024-t2s,qiao2025signbot}.
+\textbf{Sign Language Generation (SLG).} SLG aims to translate texts into sign language outputs represented in various forms, such as skeletons \cite{saunders2021mixed,tang2025discrete,arkushin2023ham2pose,xie2024g2p,tang2022gloss}, RGB videos \cite{wang2025signvip,saunders2022signing,signgen,fang2025stable,fang2023signdiff}, and 3D motions \cite{zuo2025soke,zuo2024simple,yin-etal-2024-t2s,yu2025signavatars,baltatzis2024nsa,bensabath2025text}.
 Although real-person videos are more realistic, developing end-to-end sign video generation models is challenging due to the high dimensionality of RGB video data.
-Therefore, we focus on generating sign motions, which can serve as an intermediate representation for subsequent sign video synthesis \cite{Shi_2025_ICCV,shi2024pose}.
+Therefore, we focus on generating sign motions, which can serve as an intermediate representation for subsequent sign video synthesis \cite{Shi_2025_ICCV,shi2024pose,wang2025signaligner}.
 Motivated by the linguistic nature of sign language, recent studies \cite{yu2025signavatars,fg2024signavatar,zuo2025soke,yin-etal-2024-t2s} formulate SLG within a language modeling framework.
 However, these approaches rely on ARLMs, which are inherently limited by their left-to-right generation process.
 In this work, we explore emerging MDLMs for SLG, which model token distributions bidirectionally and enable efficient parallel generation.

 \textbf{Masked Diffusion Language Model (MDLM).} Current LLMs are mostly built upon ARLMs.
-Although ARLMs demonstrate strong capability, their left-to-right generation order limits both efficiency and context modeling.
-Recently, MDLMs \cite{llada,smdm,gongscaling} have emerged as a new language modeling paradigm, showing promising capability and scalability, even surpassing ARLMs on the reversal poem completion task.
+Although they demonstrate strong capability, their left-to-right generation order limits both efficiency and context modeling.
+Recently, MDLMs \cite{llada,bie2025llada2,smdm,gongscaling} have emerged as a new language modeling paradigm, showing promising capability, scalability, and efficiency.
 MDLMs have also been successfully applied to diverse domains, including multimodal understanding \cite{yang2025mmada}, protein design \cite{wang2024diffusion}, and robotics \cite{wen2025llada-vla}.
-A related line of work in human motion generation \cite{guo2024momask,guo2025snapmogen,pinyoanuntapong2025maskcontrol} adopts a similar masked generation approach \cite{chang2022maskgit}, but their training objectives are determined heuristically and lack the rigorous theoretical foundation of MDLMs.
-In this work, we present the first effort to introduce MDLMs into SLG and propose a temporal-checkpoint unmasking strategy to improve training efficiency of MDLMs \cite{prabhudesai2025diffusion}.
+A related line of work in human motion generation \cite{guo2024momask,guo2025snapmogen,pinyoanuntapong2025maskcontrol,xia2026signmask} adopts a similar masked generation approach \cite{chang2022maskgit}, but their training objectives are determined heuristically and lack the rigorous theoretical foundation of MDLMs.
+In this work, we present the first effort to introduce MDLMs into SLG and propose a temporal-checkpoint unmasking strategy to improve training efficiency.